oznogon/gattaibushido-public/rules/02_pilots.md

 **Advice:** TBD

-**Starting Mods:**
-* Black (The Wild Card): -1 Harmony, +1 Armory, +2 Fan Club, +1 Pit Crew
+**Starting Mods:** -1 Harmony, +1 Armory, +2 Fan Club, +1 Pit Crew

-**Recurring Mods:**
-* Black (The Wild Card): -1 Harmony, +2 Fan Club
+**Recurring Mods:** -1 Harmony, +2 Fan Club

 **Lesson Trigger:** Black earns a Lesson when circumstances force her to follow the predictable path.

 **Gambit Specialties:** *All* of Black's Gambits are played Blind from the Deck, and count as her Specialty.
 If the resulting card is Black, ignore its value and use 12 instead (or 11 in Ichi Mode).
 If the resulting card is Red, ignore its value and "fail" the Gambit.

-##### Primary Tech

-**New Special Action: "Wild Power!"** (Passive, Black Pilot)

-If there's one thing you can always expect from Black, it's that she never does what's expected.
-When Black plays down a card to Counter or Escalate, she can choose to spend up to her Wild Power rank in Charges, and then Flip the same number of cards from her Deck.
-She can choose to play any one of those cards instead of her already-played card.
-If Black plays one of the Flipped cards instead, she can then choose to double the Charge cost and return her initially-played card to her Hand.
-After a card is selected for Play, Discard the rest.
+**Primary Tech: "Risk Break!"** (Assist Action, Black Pilot) If there's one thing you can always expect from Black, it's that she never does what's expected.
+Black can use this action before she would Counter or Escalate.
+She can spend up to this Tech's rank in Charges, and then Flip the same number of cards from the Deck.
+She can choose to use any one of those cards as her play, Discarding the rest.
+If none are valid plays, Discard them all, and Black triggers +Strife.

-##### Secondary Tech

-**New Special Action: "Wild Surge!"** (Passive, Black Pilot)

-Black gains power from the whims of chaos, drawing greater boons from both good fortune *and* the looming threats of disaster.
-When a Player Joker is revealed, Black gains up to her this Tech's rank in temporary bonus Buffers, in addition to the normal Joker effects.
+**Secondary Tech: "Wild Surge!"** (Passive, Black Pilot) Black gains power from the whims of chaos, drawing greater boons from both good fortune *and* the looming threats of disaster.
+When a Player Joker is revealed, Black gains up to this Tech's rank in temporary bonus Buffers, in addition to the normal Joker effects.
 When a Coach Joker is revealed, she gains up to this Tech's rank in temporary bonus Charges.
 In either case, these temporary pools cannot exceed this Tech's rank.
 When she would spend Buffers or Charges during play, she must spend them from these pools first.

 #### Blue: The Brains (strategist, mastermind, all-around smart lady)